vulcanize/vulcanizedb/README.md

     - `--starting-block-number`/`-s`: block number to start syncing from
     - `--ending-block-number`/`-e`: block number to sync to
     - `--all`/`-a`: sync all missing blocks

+## Alternatively, sync in "light" mode
+Syncs VulcanizeDB with the configured Ethereum node, populating only block headers.
+This command is useful when you want a minimal baseline from which to track targeted data on the blockchain (e.g. individual smart contract storage values).
+1. Start Ethereum node
+2. In a separate terminal start VulcanizeDB:
+    - `./vulcanizedb lightSync --config <config.toml> --starting-block-number <block-number>`

 ## Start full environment in docker by single command